ccb-hms/gwasCatSearch/README.md

 To install the package, use `BiocManager::install("ccb-hms/gwasCatSearch")`.

-A shiny app is available at [https://vjcitn.shinyapps.io/gwasCatSearch](https://vjcitn.shinyapps.io/gwasCatSearch).
+A shiny app is available at [https://vjcitn.shinyapps.io/gwasCatSearch](https://vjcitn.shinyapps.io/gwasCatSearch) and [https://ccb-rstudio-connect.hms.harvard.edu/gwasCatSearch/](https://ccb-rstudio-connect.hms.harvard.edu/gwasCatSearch/)
 ---

 The representation of the [EBI GWAS catalog](https://www.ebi.ac.uk/gwas/) used